 90% of recruiters say that today’s labor market is candidate-driven, making it increasingly difficult to find the ideal candidate.
 This stresses the importance of having a strong employer brand and giving your applicants a good candidate experience.
-In order to get the best candidates, you have to have a fully optimized recruitment process.
+To get the best candidates, you have to have a fully optimized recruitment process.

-An ineffective or inefficient recruitment process can hurt your company as you will miss out on the best talent.
+An ineffective or inefficient recruitment process can hurt your company, as you will miss out on the best talent.
 In turn, this will cause your competitors to get ahead of you.
 To prevent this, you have to start by first auditing your recruitment process.
-This helps you to understand what your current process looks like, what your bottlenecks are, and how your candidates perceive you during the process.
+Your recruitment audit helps you understand what your current process looks like, what your bottlenecks are, and how your candidates perceive you during the process.

-The most important step when auditing your recruitment is to first map out your entire application process from the candidate’s point of view.
+The most important step when auditing your recruitment strategy is to map out your entire application process from the candidate’s point of view.
 The best way to do this is to make it visual.
-Grab a big poster-sized piece of paper or use a tool like Whimsical to draw the candidate journey on.
+Grab a big poster-sized piece of paper or use a tool like Whimsical to draw the candidate journey.

-For auditing your hiring process you do not have to map out your candidate journey in its entirety.
-Start by mapping out every touchpoint between the candidate and your organization.
+When auditing your hiring process, you don’t have to map out your candidate journey in its entirety.
+Start by mapping out each touchpoint between the candidate and your organization.
 This includes the different stages that a candidate goes through in the application process.
 The candidate persona can be left out as this differs from job to job.